maciejzasada/grunt-gae/README.md

 ```

 #### Deploying the code to a default version
-*Deploying to Google App Engine requires a valid `gae.auth` file (please see options section above).*
+*Deploying to Google App Engine requires being logged in with the application's administrator account in the default web browser, or a valid `gae.auth` file for non-OAuth2 transactions (please see options section above).*
-The following task will deploy the code to default Google App Engine instance (i.e. `your-app.appspot.com`):
+The following task will deploy the code to default Google App Engine instance (i.e. `your-app.appspot.com`) using OAuth2:

 ```js
 grunt.initConfig({